Park Place Capital Corp Trims Stock Holdings in Salesforce, Inc. (NYSE:CRM)

 Wall Street Analyst Weigh In

 Several research analysts have commented on the stock.
 Canaccord Genuity Group reissued a “buy” rating and issued a $350.00 price target on shares of Salesforce in a report on Thursday, March 7th.
-JMP Securities lifted their price objective on shares of Salesforce from $293.00 to $342.00 and gave the stock a “market outperform” rating in a report on Thursday, February 29th.
-Truist Financial reaffirmed a “buy” rating and set a $360.00 price objective (up from $275.00) on shares of Salesforce in a report on Thursday, February 29th.
-StockNews.com downgraded shares of Salesforce from a “strong-buy” rating to a “buy” rating in a report on Tuesday, March 19th.
-Finally, TheStreet raised shares of Salesforce from a “c+” rating to a “b-” rating in a report on Friday, January 19th.
+TheStreet raised shares of Salesforce from a “c+” rating to a “b-” rating in a report on Friday, January 19th.
+UBS Group lifted their price objective on shares of Salesforce from $285.00 to $310.00 and gave the stock a “neutral” rating in a report on Friday, February 16th.
+Royal Bank of Canada lifted their price objective on shares of Salesforce from $285.00 to $325.00 and gave the stock an “outperform” rating in a report on Thursday, February 29th.
+Finally, Needham & Company LLC lifted their price objective on shares of Salesforce from $275.00 to $345.00 and gave the stock a “buy” rating in a report on Thursday, February 29th.
 Nine analysts have rated the stock with a hold rating, twenty-four have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
 According to data from MarketBeat, the stock currently has an average rating of “Moderate Buy” and a consensus price target of $304.97.

 Insiders Place Their Bets